freifunk-berlin/firmware/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report a bug in a recent version of Freifunk-Berlin Firmware
+about: Report a bug in a recent version of Gluon
 label: bug
 ---